ZadorLaboratory/axonalBARseq/README.md

 ## (Optional) flatmap_2
-Construct flatmap using Allen CCF.
+Construct flatmap using Allen CCF (25 um/voxel).

 Output: ctxAP/MP/DepthPrctile; can be directly used for 65A, no need to rerun.